Self-Chained Image-Language Model for Video Localization and Question Answering: Experiments

-As mentioned in \cref{sec:implement}, we write several localization prompts and choose the one giving the best performance.
-We examine the impact of various localization prompts as shown in \cref{tab:prompt}.
+We write several localization prompts and choose the one giving the best performance.
+We examine the impact of various localization prompts as shown in \Cref{tab:prompt}.
 For this experiment, we employ a zero-shot \answerer{} and an untrained \localizer{} to choose the most effective localization prompt based on performance.
+It demonstrates that our model is insensitive to the changes in the prompt.